ajitesh-bhan/Text-Summarizer/README.md

 ## Project workflow

-(Check research folder for ipynb files for individual steps and to make change in any methods follwing below all files need to be updated)
+(Check research folder for ipynb files for individual steps and to make change in any methods follwing below all files need to be updated) <br />
 1. Update config.yaml
 2. Update parms.yaml
 3. Update entity